IreneGaita/E-Mobility_Access/README.md

 ---

 ## Data
-Due to GitHub storage limits, large files are stored externally.
+Due to GitHub storage limits, all the files are stored externally.
-You can download the necessary files from the following link:
+You can download the files from the following link:

 - [Download Material (Google Drive)] (https://drive.google.com/drive/folders/1GoQsoRoxkE2Ndxjz37YJuGbVZpL2zCug?usp=sharing)

-After downloading, place the files in the appropriate directory before running the code.
+After downloading, place the files in the appropriate directory.

 ---
 #### Author & Contact